-For men, hair loss is very common.
-In fact, according to the U.S. National Library of Medicine (NLM), more than 50 percent of all men over the age of 50 will be affected by male pattern baldness in one way or another.
+For men or those assigned male at birth, hair loss is very common.
+In fact, according to the National Library of Medicine, more than 50 percent over age 50 will be affected by male pattern baldness, or androgenic alopecia, in one way or another.

-It’s no wonder why there are a plethora of products and treatments designed to help with male hair loss.
-One of the most popular medications is Propecia (otherwise known as finasteride).
+It’s no wonder, then, that there are so many products and treatments designed to help with male hair loss.
+One of the most popular and effective medications is Propecia (the brand name of the drug finasteride).

-Propecia is a brand name for the generic version of finasteride, which is a prescription-only oral tablet taken daily to slow down the loss of hair in men.
-It’s important to note that the drug cannot prevent male pattern hair loss and it cannot regrow hair that has been permanently lost but instead stops hair loss in its tracks.
+Propecia is a brand name for the generic drug finasteride, which is a prescription-only oral tablet taken daily to slow down hair loss in men.
+It’s important to know that the drug cannot prevent male pattern hair loss, and it cannot regrow hair that has been permanently lost — instead, it stops hair loss in its tracks.

-Propecia and all finasteride tablets are prescription only, which means you can’t just pick it up over the counter like a minoxidil treatment such as Rogaine.
-Unlike taking Propecia orally, Rogaine is a topical treatment that dilates blood vessels in the scalp to synchronize the hair to be in an active growing phase.
+Propecia and all finasteride tablets are prescription only, which means you cannot buy the drug over the counter like a minoxidil treatment such as Rogaine.
+Unlike Propecia, which is taken orally, Rogaine is a topical treatment that dilates blood vessels in the scalp to synchronize the hair for an active growing phase.

 Finasteride can also be compounded into a topical preparation for those who are unable or unwilling to take it orally.